 The Landscape of Revenue Leakage

-Interestingly, the widely recognized challenge of customer churn being reported as a major problem has jumped from 17% to 37%, which is still lower than software piracy at 40%.
-While the figures are high, the fact that there’s growing awareness of piracy is good news, as Revenera’s Software Piracy Stat Watch indicates a $16.2 billion revenue opportunity in countries with strong IP laws and a track record of successful license compliance programs.
+While the figures are high, the fact that there’s growing awareness of piracy is good news, as Revenera’s Software Piracy Stat Watch indicates an $18.7 billion revenue opportunity in countries with strong IP laws and a track record of successful license compliance programs.

-Companies that implement usage-based pricing models, such as elastic access, can continually track usage, allowing them to pinpoint leakage, develop recovery strategies, and refine programs before significant losses occur.
+Companies that implement usage-based pricing models, such as Elastic Access, can continually track usage, allowing them to pinpoint leakage, develop recovery strategies, and refine programs before significant losses occur.

 Webinar: How to Build a Compliance Program to Generate Revenue